 Kansas Education Systems Accreditation (KESA)

-Kansas implemented a systems approach to accreditation, beginning with the 2017-2018 school year.
-The systems approach gives school districts leverage to address systemic issues by identifying underlying causes and then implementing structures and behaviors necessary to effect sustainable change across the district.
+Kansas implemented a systems approach to accreditation, which gives school districts leverage to address systemic issues by identifying underlying causes and then implementing structures and behaviors necessary to effect sustainable change across the district.
 It creates an atmosphere of accountability within schools and among schools across the system, turning scattered instances of excellence into collective progress.

 Schools conduct their needs assessments using the rubrics and data specified in “The Five Rs” framework.
 Systems (i.e. districts) then compile the schools’ information to determine the two Goal Areas for system-wide focus during the five-year cycle.
 Schools and system leadership then develop specific goals and accompanying action plans, followed by a two-year implementation period.